-For the three months ended June 30, 2018, the Company reported total expenses of \$383,615 compared to \$422,614 in the prior period.
-Included in reported total expenses for the current period was stock-based compensation of \$130,083 (2017 - \$88,970) as the Company issued and vested stock options during the period.
-After deducting stock-based compensation for the period, expenses for the three months ended June 30, 2018 of \$253,532 were lower than expenses of the comparative period of \$333,644 due to the previous period containing elevated salaries, consulting fees and general and administrative costs under previous management.
-Audit and legal fees were increased for the current three months period due to increased audit fees regarding the Company's most recent year end as well as ongoing legal work regarding the Company's litigation with First Global Data.
-The foreign exchange gain for the period was a result of the impact of the US exchange rate on the Company's US denominated investments.
-Commissions incurred on the trading activity during the period amounted to \$42,304 and have been separately disclosed on the income statement.
+For the three months ended September 30, 2018, the Company reported total expenses of \$2,501,144 compared to \$400,231 for the same period in prior year.
+Included in reported total expenses for the current period was stock-based compensation of \$31,240 (three months ended September 30, 2017 - \$nil) as the Company issued and vested stock options during the period.
+After deducting stock-based compensation for the period, expenses for the three months ended September 30, 2018 of \$2,469,904 were higher than expenses of the comparative period of \$400,231 due to the annual incentive plan expense which was initiated during the three months ended September 30, 2018 by the Board of Directors (details of which are noted above).
+Legal fees were decreased for the current three months period as ongoing legal work in the current period regarding the Company's litigation with First Global Data was minimized.
+The foreign exchange gain for the period was a result of the impact of the US exchange rate on the Company's US denominated cash over the three month period.
+Commissions incurred on the trading activity during the period amounted to \$93,106 and have been separately disclosed on the income statement.
+Income taxes payable of \$275,307 were incurred as a result of property sales within the Company's consolidated subsidiary Newborn Realty Corporation.